scuzzydude/asimov/asimov.md

 It may become like a tip.
 Somebody likes your song, they make an offer on your scoot, loose change in the genius wallet, a few isaacs or a scoot of some other singer the musician should check out.
 It's sort of like an open guitar case on the sidewalk, tossing something -- anything -- even if it's a scoot to your favorite tune -- shows your appreciation, somebody lays down a quarter, somebody throws down a Grant, it's all good.
 When somebody with some actual credibility throws down, things change.
 Beyoncé lays down a full asimov on you, it would be disrespectful to the queen for somebody to offer less.
 Eventually, you set a low bid and your tunes get real play.

 Once that happens, then we have Drumland.
 A place for musicians to live and jam.
-You create Drumland as a Scoot, and it commits -- stakes - drummers that have established some value.
+You create Drumland as a Scoot, and it stakes drummers that have established some value.
 You're smart, you see that live human drummers are a vanishing commodity, you become the genius economy version of a slumlord.
 Drummers won't mind.
 You'll be filthy and groovy, at least until the Bonzo droids take over.

 This is a leap of faith, but social media has already led the way.
 You don't have to monetize content to create value.
 The appreciation of your craft is direct value.
 You can keep your work in the responsibility domain separate from your property needs.
 You sell scoot when you must, but more likely, you'll get a job and deliver kitty litter to property-rich scumbags.
 That scumbag is somebody who likes a beat, maybe you ask for tip in scoot instead of filthy-property money.